criteo-research/master-iasd/module4/README.md

-# Systèmes, paradigmes et langages pour les Big Data
+#  Systems, paradigms, and algorithms for Big Data

 TD1-2 notebooks are working on [Google Colab](https://colab.research.google.com/).
 Installing everything on Google Colab makes it easier to understand what you need to use PySpark.